 How to start?

-When approaching the end of your physical therapy, you should talk to your therapist about establishing a transition plan.
-When this is in place, and when you know how to exercise the correct way, you can begin to workout safely at the Clinic, using our equipment and, if needed, with help from our professional physical therapists and rehab aides.
+When approaching the end of your therapy, talk to your therapist about establishing a transition plan.
+When you know how to exercise the correct way, you can begin to work out, using our equipment and, if needed, with help from our professional physical therapists or rehab aides.
 Remember to properly prepare for your workout – make sure to fuel your body with healthy foods and plenty of water.
 Take enough time to fully warm up with some stretching.

 Post physical therapy workout